Anton Graf von Arco auf Valley: Assassination of Eisner

 Arco-Valley was tried for murder in January 1920.
 He was found guilty and sentenced to death.
 The Public Prosecutor said of him, "If the whole German youth were imbued with such a glowing enthusiasm, we could face the future with confidence."
-The surgeon who had operated on Arco-Valley, Ferdinand Sauerbruch, also praised him:
+The surgeon who had operated on Arco-Valley, Sauerbruch, also praised him:

 For me there is no doubt that this man committed this deed out of a conviction that he was thereby doing his Fatherland a service.
 If only one single person in the Revolution had done this work with such clean hands.

 Judge Georg Neithardt was also sympathetic:

 Of course, there could be no question of a deprivation of civil rights, because the actions of the young politically immature man did not arise from base sentiments, but from ardent love for his people and fatherland, and were the result of the indignation against Eisner that prevailed in wide circles of the population."

 After his sentencing, Arco-Valley made anti-communist and nationalistic statements to the court.
 In response, the entire courtroom broke into applause lasting for minutes.
 The following day, the Bavarian government, under Justice Minister and German Democratic Party politician, Ernst Müller-Meiningen, passed a unanimous resolution commuting Arco's sentence to life imprisonment, to be spent in fortress confinement.
 He served his sentence at Landsberg Prison in cell 70.
 In 1924 he was evicted from his cell to make way for Adolf Hitler.
 He was released in 1925, and was on probation until 1927, when he was pardoned.